John P. Reitmeyer - Shipfitter 2nd Class - USS Juneau

 not survive the sinking.

-only to languish for days in the water.
-News of the sinking was not reported
+ship, only to languish for days in the water.
+News of the sinking was not

-due to the tenuous situation at that time during the Battle of Guadalcanal.
+reported due to the tenuous situation at that time during the Battle of

-The admiralty did not want to risk allowing the Japanese to know the extent
+Guadalcanal.
+The admiralty did not want to risk allowing the Japanese to

-of the damages to the fleet.
-When rescue aircraft arrived, eight days later,
+know the extent of the damages to the fleet.
+When rescue aircraft arrived,

-A memorial to the USS Juneau has been
+In 1987, a memorial to the USS Juneau

-erected near the docks in Juneau, Alaska.
-Among the sailors lost as a result
+was erected near the docks in Juneau, Alaska.
+The bronze tablets were later

 Electrians Mate Ralph Reitmeyer - United States Navy